DesignGraveyard/V007_LTspice_26_in_5_steps/README.md

 <img src="HTML_Signal_Generator/HTML_signal_generator.jpg" width="50%">

 ### PCB_KiCAD_Files_Audio_amplifier
 The PCB files made in KiCAD 10 in case you want to re-use or edit them.
+The folder also contains a pdf schematic and a 3D PCB render (png)